Student Life and Conduct

 Ethical Standards Expected of Students

 Amberton University caters to working adults.
 Each student’s behavior is to reflect a refined maturity and attitude that complies with the standards outlined in the University catalog.
+In addition, all students admitted to the Unversity Master of Arts - School Counseling EPP are expected to adhere to the Educators' Code of Ethics and attest to their compliance.

 - Loud discord, language designed to intimidate or bully, abusive or belligerent actions, or any continuing annoyance to others is unethical.